Classacre/22938292_Dissertation/gbm_noise_analysis/README.md

 This approach ensures that only genes with evidence of true biological variability are included in noise analyses, reducing the impact of technical artifacts from lowly expressed genes.

 - See `mean_vs_cv2_brennecke.png` for a visualization of the fitted curve and selected genes.

+# In-depth Explanation: Noise Filtering and Its Importance

+## Why Filter for Technical Noise?
+Single-cell RNA-seq data is inherently noisy, especially for genes with low expression.
+This noise can arise from technical limitations (such as inefficient RNA capture or amplification) and does not reflect true biological differences.
+If not accounted for, technical noise can obscure real biological patterns and lead to misleading conclusions.

+## Step-by-Step: How We Distinguish Technical Noise from Biological Variability

+1. **Calculate Mean and Variance for Each Gene**
+   - For every gene, we compute the mean expression (average across all cells) and the variance (how much the expression varies between cells).
+   - These are basic statistical measures: mean tells us the typical expression, variance tells us how much it fluctuates.

+2. **Compute the Coefficient of Variation (CV)**
+   - The CV is the standard deviation divided by the mean.
+It tells us how variable a gene is, relative to its average expression.
+   - We use the squared CV (CV²) for mathematical convenience and to match the Brennecke method.

+3. **Plot Mean Expression vs. CV² for All Genes**
+   - Most genes, especially those with low mean expression, show high CV² due to technical noise.
+   - By plotting all genes, we can see the general trend: as mean expression increases, technical noise (CV²) decreases.

+4. **Fit the Brennecke et al. (2013) Model**
+   - The Brennecke model describes the expected technical noise as:

+     \[
+     \text{CV}^2 = a_0 + \frac{a_1}{\mu}
+     \]
+     - Here, \(\mu\) is the mean expression, and \(a_0\), \(a_1\) are fitted parameters.
+     - This formula captures the fact that technical noise is higher for lowly expressed genes.

+5. **Identify Genes with True Biological Variability**
+   - Genes whose observed CV² is significantly above the fitted curve are likely to be truly variable due to biology, not just technical error.
+   - We typically use a statistical threshold (e.g., 95% confidence interval) to select these genes.

+6. **Filter Out Genes Dominated by Technical Noise**
+   - Only genes above the threshold are kept for downstream analysis.
+This ensures our results reflect real biological differences, not artifacts.

+## Why This Matters
+- **Accurate Results:** By removing genes dominated by technical noise, we avoid false positives and focus on genes that are genuinely variable between cells.
+- **Reproducibility:** This method is widely used and accepted in the single-cell field, making our results robust and comparable to other studies.
+- **Transparency:** The approach is visualized in `mean_vs_cv2_brennecke.png`, so anyone can see how the threshold was set and which genes were selected.

+## Mathematical Significance (in Simple Terms)
+- The formula \(\text{CV}^2 = a_0 + \frac{a_1}{\mu}\) means that for genes with low average expression (small \(\mu\)), the expected noise is high.
+As the average expression increases, the expected noise drops.
+- By fitting this curve to the data, we can tell which genes are more variable than expected by chance (technical noise), and which are likely to be biologically interesting.

+## For Non-Experts
+- Think of technical noise like static on a radio: it’s louder when the signal is weak (low expression), but fades as the signal gets stronger (high expression).
+- Our method finds the point where the “static” is no longer the main thing we hear, so we can focus on the real “music” (biological signal).

+---